Worker

 Network

 The daemon needs outbound HTTPS/WebSocket on port 443 to api.pendra.ai.
 No inbound ports need to be open.
-The self-updater also fetches from get.pendra.ai.
+Updates and model downloads are fetched from get.pendra.ai (the apt/yum package repository on Linux, the signed update feed on macOS and Windows).

 Concurrency tuning